VinkVdB/workshop-llm-and-rag/README.md

 - Managing context size limitations.

 **Exercises:**
-- Password Retrieval from File:
-  - Store a password in a text file.
-  - Modify the tool from Module 4 to read from the file.
+- Enrich prompts with the **current date** and **user name**.
 - Information Retrieval:
-  - Read larger files containing more information.
-  - Summarize or extract relevant data for the prompt.
+  - Enrich the prompt with contents from a single file.
+  - Limit context size to 500 characters and observe the impact.
+This is to mimic the real-world scenario where the context size is limited.

 ### Module 6: Introduction to Retrieval Augmented Generation (RAG)
 **Objective:**